-Laneville is a blue-collar town, with 36.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Laneville, you'll notice that it is more blue-collar than most other communities in America.
+36.65% of Laneville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Laneville is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Laneville who work in sales jobs (11.53%), law enforcement and fire fighting (9.87%), and maintenance occupations (6.83%).

 In Laneville, however, the average commute to work is quite long.
 On average, people spend 32.96 minutes each day getting to work, which is significantly higher than the national average.